sdfgeoff/blender_bevy_toolkit/README.md

 to objects in [blender](https://www.blender.org/) and exports the blender scene to bevy's scn format.

+*Note:* I am developing this for my specific game and use case, so the exporter may not include all the features your game requires.
+PR's welcome!

 # Instructions
 1. Copy or symlink the `blender_bevy_toolkit` subfolder (the one with all